Console vs. PC gaming

 If you're playing a game that requires you to read text (e.g., subtitles or dialogue options), it may be difficult to read that text when sitting further away.

-PC - Playing games on a computer has become a lot easier since their introduction.
+PC - Playing games on a computer has become easier.
 However, a computer still requires an operating system and all its hardware (e.g., video cards) to be updated and maintained in addition to game updates.
-Also, because a PC is capable of doing more than only gaming, it needs to be protected from viruses and other malware.
+Also, because a PC can do more than only gaming, it must be protected from viruses and other malware.

 Bottom line: Console wins this category.